Caisteal Grugaig broch

 Much of the upper structure of Caisteal Grugaig has already been lost.
 However, the remains include walls standing up to three metres high, a huge triangular lintel over the low entrance and a well-preserved ‘scarcement’ (a ledge around the inner wall that would have supported an upper floor).

 A rich historical record of the broch already exists.
 The antiquarian, Sir Henry Dryden, produced several detailed drawings in the 1870s; and the archaeologist Angus Graham produced a written description and complete photographic record in 1949.

 To enhance these records, we commissioned a measured survey of the broch in 2010 using modern techniques.
 Experts used laser scanning technology to create detailed plans and 3D elevations.

 This image compares the ground plan of the broch as drawn by Sir Henry Dryden in 1873 on the left, with the ‘point cloud’ created by laser scanning in 2010 on the right:

 The below video shows the laser survey (note: the video has no sound):

-These new survey techniques help us protect Caisteal Grugaig and other significant archaeological sites on the National Forest Estate.
+These new survey techniques help us protect Caisteal Grugaig and other significant archaeological sites in Scotland's national forests.